 Step 2: Deliver a notice of sale

-If the borrower ignores step 1 and continues to be in default, the lender can deliver a Notice of Sale.
+If the borrower ignores step 1 and continues to be in default, the lender can deliver a Notice of Sale or a Notice of Default.
 This can only be done after at least 15 days following the default.

 Once the Notice of Sale is sent, the lender must wait 35 -40 days before taking any further action.
 This is known as the “redemption period”.